 Domaine Plageoles

 5 to 10 years

-On the nose, this wine reveals delicate aromas of ripe white fruit and white flowers, inviting a rich sensory experience.
-On the palate, the texture is silky and subtly taut, offering a perfect harmony between freshness and roundness.
-The nuances imparted by aging in demi-muids translate into a luscious complexity, with subtle notes of white-fleshed fruit and a touch of spice on the finish.
-A beautiful balance that lingers pleasantly and unfolds an enchanting aromatic palette.
+On the first sniff, this wine reveals delicate aromas of ripe white fruit and white flowers, inviting a rich sensory experience.
+On the palate, the texture is silky and subtly taut, offering a perfect balance between freshness and roundness.
+The nuances imparted by aging in demi-muids result in a rich complexity, with subtle notes of white-fleshed fruits and a hint of spice on the finish.
+A beautiful balance that lingers pleasantly and unfolds a captivating aromatic palette.

+Domaine Plageoles